Thank you for your interest in Garnet Health Volunteer Services!

 Frequently Asked Questions

 What is the time commitment?
+The program is structured in a way that you will be scheduled for one, 4-hour shift each week on the same day and at the same time.
 We require at least 60 service hours before exiting the program, although you are welcome to stay for as long as you would like.
-The program is structured in a way that you will be scheduled for one 4-hour shift each week on the same day and at the same time each week.

 What is the application process?
-Once your application is received, it is reviewed and assessed.
+Most of our application periods are one month and once your application is received, it is reviewed and assessed.
+We will offer New Volunteer Information Sessions when the application period closes so we can answer any of your questions and discuss next steps.
 The onboarding process includes a background check, reference check, medical clearance and orientation.

 Manager, Volunteer Services

 Volunteers provide valuable services at Garnet Health Medical Center – Catskills in Harris and in Callicoon.
 Our volunteers come from all walks of life: seniors, business people, students, seasonal residents and homemakers.

 For more information about our volunteer program, please call us at: 845-333-8785